aynakeya/SongRecogn/README.md

 ## ABC
 3 sec of sample audio already have a very higher accuracy.
-Longer the sample audio longer the time it cost for recognize.
+The longersample audio are, the longer time it costs for recognizing.

 ## Thanks